 This setting controls which period of time to perform the combining and/or smoothing of the trajectories.
-Epochs outside of this time range is not considered and does not appear in the output files.
+Epochs outside of this time range are not considered and do not appear in the output files.

 1.5.3 Solve Boresighting Angles